 You may not know what a catalytic converter is, or what it does, but if your catalytic converter goes bad, you will have to deal with it.
-Your catalytic converter is a key component of your car's emission control system, and so it must be operational to keep your car running right, and also to keep it legal!
+Your catalytic converter is a key component of your car's emission control system.
+So it must be operational to keep your vehicle running right and also to keep it legal!

 What is a catalytic converter, and what does it do?

 The catalytic converter is a metal canister that is a part of your car's emission control system.
 It is usually located between your engine's exhaust manifold and the muffler.
 Your catalytic converter looks somewhat like a muffler, but it is much different, inside and out.
 Its case is made of stainless steel, to withstand corrosion and high exhaust temperatures.
 Inside, it has a ceramic honeycomb structure that is coated with precious metals like platinum, palladium, and rhodium.

 As the exhaust gases from your engine flow through the catalytic converter, the remaining unburned gases from the combustion process chemically react with the precious metals inside, at a temperature of around 800°F. This "catalytic" process "converts" these smog-producing chemicals and by-products (carbon monoxide, nitrogen oxides, unburned hydrocarbons) into safe, non-polluting substances like carbon dioxide, nitrogen, oxygen, and water vapor.